Save your prep time with this soft and fluffy one-proof pandan killer toast bread. Makes a soft and moist loaf of bread!

 What Is The Texture & Taste Of The Bread?

-This recipe makes soft and fluffy slices of bread – which we really like to have for breakfast because it’s so light!
+This recipe makes soft and fluffy bread – which we really like to have for breakfast because it’s so light!

 You’d find this a rather lightly pandan flavored bread because I didn’t use a lot of pandan leaves.
 You can also add in some homemade or commercial pandan extract to enhance the taste and color.